zephyrproject-rtos/zephyr/tests/crypto/test_ctr_mode/README.txt

-Title: test_prng
+Title: test_ctr_mode

 Description:

-This test verifies that the TinyCrypt PRNG APIs operate as expected.
+This test verifies that the TinyCrypt AES CTR mode APIs operate as expected.

 --------------------------------------------------------------------------------
 Building and Running Project: